 Origins of this Brown Butter Chocolate Chip Cookie Recipe

-I found this original cookie recipe on King Arthur Flour’s website and adapted it for brown butter.
+I found this original cookie recipe on King Arthur’s website and adapted it for brown butter.

-I initially made King Arthur Flour’s recipe as written, except I did not include almond extract.
+I initially made King Arthur’s recipe as written, except I did not include almond extract.
 It’s not that I do not enjoy almond in certain things.
 But, to be perfectly frank, almond extract has no business whatsoever in a chocolate chip cookie.
 (It’s just how I feel!)

 As a baker, however, I understood why the recipe was half and half.
 Approximately 15% of (American) butter is actually water, whereas shortening contains no water and is 100% fat.
 With all butter, there would be more water in the dough, causing the cookie to spread more.